 Q: How does a judge decide whether a search is reasonable?

 A: The U.S. Constitution provides that “no warrants shall issue, but upon probable cause, supported by oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”
-This means that, before a judge will issue a search warrant, a government agent must testify under oath to the judge about what evidence the officer has to justify conducting the search, specifically what the officer is searching for, and where the officer thinks it will be found.
+This means that, before a judge will issue a search warrant, a law enforcement official (officer) must testify under oath to the judge about what evidence the officer has to justify conducting the search - specifically, what the officer is searching for and where the officer thinks it will be found.
 Before the judge will issue the warrant, the officer’s testimony must be sufficient to convince a “prudent person” that evidence of a crime or illegal items would likely be found in the search.
 The warrant may be somewhat limited.
 If a warrant authorizes an officer to search a garage for a stolen car, for example, the officer cannot then search cupboards, doors and trashcans within the garage, since it is clear that the car could not possibly fit in those places.

 Q: If the government has to get a warrant before searching, why was my child’s high school locker searched without a warrant?

-A: The direct answer is because there is no “reasonable expectation of privacy” that your child’s locker is private.
+A: There is no “reasonable expectation of privacy” that your child’s locker is private property.
 While it is true that police officers, public school employees, tax agents, the dogcatcher, and any other government employee must get a warrant for a search (unless an exception applies), the Constitution protects against unreasonable searches of people, their homes, their papers, and their effects.
 In other words, the Constitution limits where searches are prohibited.
 You have a reasonable expectation of privacy in your home, and an expectation not to be stopped and searched as you go about your day.
-But there are places where we cannot reasonably expect privacy.
+However, there are places where we cannot reasonably expect privacy.
 For example, public schools almost always tell students—in writing—that the school maintains ownership and control of the lockers; since students don’t have a reasonable expectation of privacy, the warrant requirement doesn’t apply.

 Q: Why don’t officials need a warrant to search me and my bags at the airport?

-A: Sometimes you give your consent to be searched by your actions.
-For example, it is reasonable to search airline passengers for the safety of all those who are flying, so a condition of your getting on the plane is your “consent” upon entering an airport to be searched before you board a plane.
-Airports, courthouses, and other government buildings are all examples of places where your entry into the facility is conditioned upon your consenting to be searched.
+A: Sometimes, by your actions, you give your consent to be searched.
+For example, it is reasonable to search airline passengers for the safety of all those who are flying, so a condition of your getting on the plane is your “consent,” upon entering an airport, to be searched before you board a plane.
+Airports, courthouses and other government buildings may also require you to consent to a search before entering the facility.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by attorney Robert A. Beattey.
+It was originally prepared by attorney Robert A. Beattey.
 It was updated by Columbus attorney Stephen T. Wolfe of Wolfe Law Group, LLC.